sbernasek/flyqma/docs/source/index.rst

 Fly-QMA
 =======

 **Fly-QMA** is part of the **NU FlyEye** platform for studying gene expression in the developing *Drosophila* eye.
-The Fly-QMA package enables quantitative mosaic analysis (QMA) - that is, it helps compare expression levels between distinct clonal subpopulations within the eye epithelium.
+The Fly-QMA package enables quantitative mosaic analysis (QMA) - that is, it helps compare expression levels between distinct clonal subpopulations within *Drosophila* imaginal discs.
+While developed for analyzing the eye epithelium, Fly-QMA is also applicable to wing and leg imaginal discs.

 Given confocal microscopy data, the package facilitates: